lucasvonhagen/lucasvonhagen/README.md

 ## About Me
 Im a 26 year old with a passion for new technology, devolopment and information security.
-Currently working on new projects to expand my skills in full-stack development, system design and algorithms.
+Currently working on new projects to expand my skills in full-stack development, system design, machine learning and AI.

 Currently working remotely as a fullstack developer for Malmö Consulting Group AB.